 25 Decreases in welfare income resulting from welfare fraud or from cuts for failure to comply with economic independence requirements are not eligible for rent reductions; 24 CFR § 5.615.

+Interim Adjustment Procedures

 The property manager must document and verify the circumstances applicable to rent adjustments; 24 CFR § 960.259(c).

 The CHA will process interim decreases in rent as follows:

 An interim adjustment will be processed when a resident reports a decrease in income that is expected to last more than 30 calendar days.

 An interim adjustment will not be processed when a decrease in income is reported, and the CHA verifies that the decrease will last less than 30 calendar days or is a change of less than ten percent of the original income.

-Residents that report no source of income are required to complete an income re- examination every 90 days, in accordance with Section VI.B.7.
+Residents that report no source of income are required to complete an income re- examination every 180 days, in accordance with Section VI.B.7.
 Reporting is required until income increases, or it is time for the next regularly scheduled re- examination, whichever occurs first.